ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/defining_simulation.rst

 the electromagnetic field solver which -- in turn -- contains information about the grid.
 We will see more elements to add to a ``Simulation`` further below.

-At the top of the script, you can see `PEP 723 inline script metadata <https://peps.python.org/pep-0723/>`__.
+Input files can carry `PEP 723 inline script metadata <https://peps.python.org/pep-0723/>`__ at the top (all snippets in the repository carry it, too).
 Tools like `uv <https://docs.astral.sh/uv/>`__ and `pipx <https://pipx.pypa.io/>`__ and others can use this to install necessary dependencies on-the-fly.
 We recommend this approach to fix the version of PIConGPU you are running in your script.
 In order to do so, replace the ``@dev`` with a concrete ``@<commit hash>``.